BA

 important component of the marketing program.

-This course aims to help university students
+This course aims to help university students to

-to understand the personal characteristics
+understand the personal characteristics and

-and thinking styles of an innovator and
+thinking styles of an innovator and entrepreneur.

-an innovation attitude, entrepreneurial spirit and
+attitude, entrepreneurial spirit, and team

-team collaboration skills in a multi-disciplinary
+collaboration skills in a multi-disciplinary

 environment.
 Students will learn the basic skills